A couple important points to start

 So that’s where it started.
 Culturally, we are not taught to allow and experience the full spectrum of emotions all the way through.
 We are not taught that feelings are simply feelings.
-We are not taught that they will pass soon, especially if we give them room to exist.
+We are not taught that they will pass, and they’ll pass sooner if we give them room to exist.
 We are not taught that all feelings are acceptable, and a part of the human experience.
 We are not taught that sadness, fear, anger, humiliation and shame (indeed any feelings) are not wrong to feel; that we don’t have to fix them or try to change them.

 Animals are wired to seek pleasure and avoid pain.
 Can’t do much about that.
 But added to this is the fear of the feeling.
 Because so-called ‘negative’ feelings are given such bad press, and we’re not practised at feeling them – we want to avoid something we’ve been taught to believe is wrong, scary and painful.

 And then, negating, ignoring, suppressing and in the most extreme cases, detaching from emotions becomes a habit.
 After all, practice makes perfect…

 So how does this relate to emotional overeating?

 If you could learn to pause before taking the first emotional bite just long enough to allow yourself to fully experience your emotion, you would not need to eat as a way to distract or suppress them.

 This practice dovetails so beautifully with mindfulness practice.
 Here’s why:

 Mindfulness is paying attention, moment to moment, to your internal and external experience, without judgement.
 As you practise this skill you become better at developing the Observer or Witness within, without attachment to the experience (i.e. not judging it as good or bad, or wanting it to be a certain way).
 The practice helps increase awareness and decrease automaticity.
 It supports the ability to pause before taking that first emotional bite – or to pause after the first few emotional bites!